 The guidance below will help you prepare for your visit.
-We look forward to seeing you and thank you for your patience and cooperation as we navigate these unprecedented circumstances.
+We look forward to seeing you and thank you for your patience and cooperation as we continue to navigate these unprecedented circumstances.

-Please do not book or attend an appointment if you live in a local lockdown area, if you have any symptoms of coronavirus (COVID-19), if you are awaiting a test result, or if you have been contacted by NHS Test and Trace.
+Please do not book or attend an appointment if you have any symptoms of coronavirus (COVID-19), if you are awaiting a test result, or if you have been contacted by NHS Test and Trace.

-We are open Monday to Wednesday from 10am to 4pm.
-Please note that the search room and microfilm room is closed between 12.30pm to 1.30pm to accommodate staff lunch breaks and to allow us to clean tables and prepare work spaces for afternoon appointments.
+For visitors to the Borthwick we are open Monday to Wednesday from 9.30am to 4.30pm.
+Please note that the searchroom and microform room are closed between 12.30pm and 1.30pm to allow us to clean tables and prepare work spaces for afternoon appointments.

 For the safety of our visitors and staff, we are limiting the number of appointments available.
 There are two bookable sessions each day.
-These are from 10am to 12.30pm and 1.30pm to 4pm.
-All-day appointments are available subject to availability.
+These are from 9.30am to 12.30pm and 1.30pm to 4.30pm.
+All-day appointments can be booked subject to availability.

 Please contact us to book an appointment, either via email or phone:

 We're based in the University of York Library, on the Heslington West campus.
-Unless you are exempt from doing so, please wear a face covering when inside the Library.
+Unless you are exempt from doing so, we strongly recommend wearing a face covering when inside the Library.

-We have introduced new document quarantine processes, installed new signs, perspex screens, and hand sanitiser stations.
-We ask you to practice good hand hygiene, maintain two metres distance from other people and take time to read our guidance.
+We have installed new signs, perspex screens, and hand sanitiser stations.
+We ask you to practice good hand hygiene, maintain a safe distance from other people and take time to read our guidance.
 We will be cleaning our facilities between each session.

-In order to ensure effective social distancing measures are in place, each morning and afternoon session will accommodate no more than four people at a time in the searchroom and two people at a time in the microform room.
+At present we are still limiting the number of onsite visitors.
+Each morning and afternoon session will accommodate no more than five people at a time in the searchroom and three people at a time in the microform room.

-In line with guidance you are required to wear a face covering when visiting the Borthwick Institute for Archives unless you are exempt from doing so.
+We strongly recommend that you wear a face covering when visiting the Borthwick Institute for Archives unless you are exempt from doing so.

 No, you will only need to wear gloves if handling very delicate or photographic materials.
-We are providing sanitiser stations and cleaning facilities and are quarantining documents.
+We are providing sanitiser stations and cleaning facilities.
 We are following best practice guidance on limiting risks from the virus while also caring for the documents.

 We ask all visitors to follow our Visitor Guidance which explains the safety measures that are in place.
-We will allocate seating to provide social distancing.
-Any concerns should be notified to a member of staff.
+We will allocate seating to provide everyone with sufficient space to work.
+Any concerns should be raised with a member of staff.

-Unfortunately, no. Due to reduced numbers of staff working in the search room at any one time, all documents must be retrieved in advance of your visit.
-We will not be able to retrieve documents for you during your visit.
-Retrieval in advance allows us to ensure that your documents are available and have been safely quarantined before use.
+We ask that researchers consulting original documents continue to pre-order their documents in advance of their visit.
+Retrieval in advance allows us to assess and prepare your documents and guarantee their availability.
 It also ensures that you can make the most of your time with us.
+To support visitors, we have now introduced two additional retrieval times (10.45am and 2.45pm) to enable you to request a further six documents per session should you require them.
 Our staff are available to help you select documents before your visit.
 Please contact us via email or phone.

 Information on how to search our online catalogue and learn more about our holdings is available.
 If you need any help or have any questions, please do get in touch via email or phone.